ADD CONDITION

 Animal reproduction studies have not been conducted with Bacteriostatic Water for Injection.
 It is not known whether Bacteriostatic Water for Injection containing additives can cause fetal harm when administered to a pregnant woman or affect reproductive capacity.
 Therefore, Bacteriostatic Water for Injection, USP containing additives should be given to a pregnant woman only if clearly needed.

-The safety of the plastic container has been confirmed by tests in animals according to USP biological standards for plastic containers.
+The safety of the plastic used in the containers has been confirmed by tests in animals according to USP biological standards for plastic containers.

 Postmarketing Experience

-Postmarketing experience has identified several important considerations regarding the use of Bacteriostatic Water for Injection, USP, which contains benzyl alcohol as a preservative.
-Benzyl alcohol has been associated with toxicity in neonates; however, data on the toxicity of other preservatives in this age group remain unavailable.
-It is recommended that only preservative-free Sterile Water for Injection be utilized when preparing or diluting medications for neonates.
+Postmarketing experience has identified several important considerations regarding the use of Bacteriostatic Water for Injection, USP.
+Benzyl alcohol, a preservative in this formulation, has been associated with toxicity in neonates.
+Currently, data on the toxicity of other preservatives in this age group are not available.
+It is recommended that only preservative-free Sterile Water for Injection be used when preparing or diluting medications for neonates.

-Reactions that may occur due to this solution, the addition of drugs, or the technique of reconstitution or administration include febrile responses, local tenderness, abscess formation, tissue necrosis, or infection at the injection site.
-Additionally, venous thrombosis or phlebitis extending from the injection site and extravasation have been reported.
+Intravenous administration of Bacteriostatic Water for Injection without a solute may lead to hemolysis.
+Additionally, reactions that may occur due to this solution, the added drugs, or the technique of reconstitution or administration include febrile response, local tenderness, abscess, tissue necrosis or infection at the injection site, venous thrombosis or phlebitis extending from the injection site, and extravasation.

 In the event of an adverse reaction, it is advised to discontinue the infusion, evaluate the patient, and implement appropriate countermeasures.
 If feasible, the remainder of the unused vehicle should be retrieved and saved for examination.

-While adverse reactions to intravenous, intramuscular, or subcutaneous injection of 0.9% benzyl alcohol are not documented in humans, experimental studies in various animal species suggest that an estimated intravenous dose of up to 30 mL may be safely administered to an adult without toxic effects.
-However, the administration of approximately 9 mL to a 6 kg infant or neonate may potentially lead to changes in blood pressure.
+While adverse reactions to intravenous, intramuscular, or subcutaneous injection of 0.9% benzyl alcohol are not known to occur in humans, experimental studies in various animal species have suggested that an estimated intravenous dose of up to 30 mL may be safely administered to an adult without toxic effects.
+However, administration of approximately 9 mL to a 6 kg infant or neonate may potentially result in blood pressure changes.

 Patient Counseling

-Healthcare providers should advise patients that the medication is not intended for use in neonates.
-It is essential to consult the manufacturer's instructions regarding the selection of the appropriate vehicle, as well as the correct dilution or volume for dissolving the drugs intended for injection, including the specified route and rate of injection.
+Healthcare providers must emphasize the importance of ensuring that Bacteriostatic Water for Injection, USP is made approximately isotonic prior to use.
+They should encourage patients to consult the manufacturer's instructions regarding the selection of the appropriate vehicle, as well as the correct dilution or volume necessary for dissolving the drugs intended for injection, including guidance on the route and rate of administration.

 Storage and Handling